eclipse-kura/kura/docs/gateway-configuration/cloud-service-configuration.md

 - **republish.mqtt.birth.cert.on.gps.lock**: when set to true, forces a republish of the MQTT Birth Certificate when a GPS correct position lock is received.
 The device is then registered with its real coordinates.
 (Required field).

-- **republish.mqtt.birth.cert.on.modem.detect**: when set to true, forces a republish of the MQTT Birth Certificate when the service receives a modem detection event.
-This functionality is currently not supported on devices configured to use [NetworkManager](https://networkmanager.dev), in this case the property value is ignored.
-(Required field).

 - **enable.default.subscriptions**: manages the default subscriptions to the gateway management MQTT topics.
 When disabled, the gateway will not be remotely manageable.

 - **payload.encoding**: specifies the encoding for the messages sent by the specific CloudService instance.